 Princess Essex, Shakespeare’s Globe review

-In August 1908, Princess Dinubolu of Senegal became the first woman of colour to enter a British beauty competition at The Kursall Palace, Southend.
+In August 1908, Princess Dinubolu of Senegal became the first black woman to enter a British beauty competition at The Kursall Palace, Southend.
 Despite a warning about ‘local prejudice’ from the competition’s organisers, Dinubolupersevered, telling press ‘people have told me that only cream-and-pink little English misses can win...
 I wish to prove them wrong.’

 Little more is known of Princess Dinubolu – after being the centre of Southend’s pageant controversy, she seems to have disappeared into the shadowy footnotes of the history books.
 Anne Odeke’s new play, Princess Essex, explores those shadows, reimagining the story of Dinubolu in an over the top and often hilarious critique of empire, imperialism and the power and racial dynamics of Edwardian England.